errto/QuestMirror/README.md

 Once downloaded, connect Oculus Quest to your PC.
 At this time, keep Oculus Quest in developer mode.

 After connecting Oculus Quest, press the play button to start mirroring.

+When performing wireless mirroring, press the radio button labeled Wi-Fi and the app will attempt to connect to Quest.
+When the connection is complete, disconnect the cable and press the play button to start mirroring.

 # Configuration